Shivaji-137/Grand_3D_eventViewer/hdf5_to_json_converter/Readme.md

     *Note: While converting to json file, Data folder/directory should have only one .dat and hdf5 file: antenna geometry .dat files and required hdf5 file. if antenna geometry is stored in .csv, please change the file extension condition in hdf5reader_to_json.py python file accordingly.
 After changing to .csv extension condition, everything works

+* To use hdf5reader_to_json.py, hdf5fileinout.py and mix.py should be inside same directory.
 * hdf5fileinout.py, mix.py and .dat, hdf5 file are used from https://github.com/rameshkoirala/EventViewer